Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Part7.md

+# 50 Something - The 2010s

-# Part 7 - Mature Years
+Mature Years

-Age 50-60

-2010-2020

-Milestone

-* Shrinking World
-* Death of My Dream
-* Becoming an Author
-* Teaching College
-* Children Abroad